sourcegraph/deploy/README.md

 ## Instance size chart

-We use T-shirt sizes which are [load tested with specific configurations](https://github.com/sourcegraph/reference-architecture-test).
+We no longer provide dedicated images for each instance size.
+However, we suggest using our T-shirt sizes to estimate the size of instance you will need.

 | Size | Users  | Repositories | Largest Repo Size | Concurrent Users |
 |------|--------|--------------|-------------------|------------------|